Best Practices for eCommerce Sites

 A common area for performance improvement is image optimization.
 If images are resized with HTML and CSS instead of uploading them in the correct size in the first place, additional and unnecessary load is being added to the page.
 Serving pre-scaled images will help pages load faster for users and improve their experience on the site.

-There are many ways to optimize images, ranging from the use of a plugin, to web services, to resizing on a local machine.
-To learn more about these options, check out this image optimize guide.
+There are many other ways to optimize images, ranging from the use of a plugin, to web services, to resizing on a local machine.
+To learn more about these options, check out this image optimization guide.

 Minimize Database Bloat